More Resources to Support Your 'Rockstar' Leadership Career

 This doesn't mean running into his/her office every time you do something.
 But do make sure that you accurately and regularly communicate with your boss hurdles you've overcome and solutions you've implemented.

 I often recommend to my clients to remember that part of their success is making sure that they market 'their' brand.
 That is, just like companies spend millions of $ marketing their company, so you too need to be a bit more deliberate about marketing yourself (because you are a business!).
-If you haven't already access the Mindset of a High-Performance Employee program
+If you haven't already done so, access the My Career, My Choice program.

 Tip 3.
 Set boundaries